hsvpy/AdventOfCode2019/challenges.md

 * Part 1 - Do you know about `defaultdict`.
 * Part 2 - Do you know about `atan2`?
 How about `cycle` from itertools?

+# Day 11

+* Do you know about `%`.
+Can you write your turn and move without any if statements?

+# Day 12

+* This one is hard enough, do you really need another challenge?

+# Day 13

+* This is the second program that you need your computer to have different input and output functions.
+Can you generalize your computer to pass in different functions at construction time based on what input/output should be?

+# Day 14

+* Can you solve it with the `Counter` class from `collections`?

+# Day 15

+* No challenges yet